RaresCanache/devmind-fullstack-project/README.md

 # Security Module (JWT-Based Authentication)

-As mentioned previously, Spring Security helps woith implementing the **JWT (JSON Web Token) authentication** approach, ensuring that only authenticated and authorized users can access protected resources.
+As mentioned previously, Spring Security helps with implementing the **JWT (JSON Web Token) authentication** approach, ensuring that only authenticated and authorized users can access protected resources.
 It is structured into several components, including configurations for JWT setup, request filtering, and authentication services.

 JWT authentication works by issuing a signed token upon successful user login.
 This token is included in subsequent requests, allowing the server to validate user identity without maintaining session state.
 A security filter intercepts requests, extracts, and verifies the token before granting access.
 Password encryption is also implemented to enhance security.